salamnocap/Abai-Text-Analysis/README.md

     - **Sentiment Analysis.ipynb:** This notebook performs sentiment analysis to evaluate the overall sentiment of each translation.

+    - **Emotion Analysis.ipynb:** This notebook performs emotion analysis to evaluate the overall emotions of each translation.

     - **Readability Analysis.ipynb:** This notebook computes readability scores to assess the complexity and readability of the translated texts.

 ---